FewLy-Torch-1861/FewLy-Torch-1861.github.io/README.md

 ## Features

+> [!
+Note]
+> This project currently unoptimized for mobile.
+> I not recommend using it on mobile.

 - **Minimalist & Fast**: A clean, uncluttered, and lightweight interface that helps you focus.
 - **Dynamic Clock**: Displays the current time.
 - **Light & Dark Themes**: Toggle between beautiful light (Latte) and dark (Mocha) modes from the [Catppuccin](https://github.com/catppuccin/catppuccin) theme palette.